-Cover in carriageways, trafficable footpaths and crossings shall be no less than 1m.
-Cover on cover crossings if re-enforced can be reduced from 1m if approved by the TA.
+Within carriageways, trafficable footpaths, and crossings, stormwater mains are to have a minimum of 1.0 m cover unless structural calculations to the appropriate standards have been provided and approved by Council.
+Laterals and sump leads can have the cover reduced to 0.6 m within these areas.
 Cover outside of the carriageway, footpaths, crossings or other trafficable areas shall be no less than 0.6m.